-Lisa J. Marshall has served as a director of the Company since August 1998, and previously served as a director of the Company from June 1993 to August 1994.
-Ms. Marshall is a Partner in the law firm of Conyers Dill & Pearman and has been a Bermuda corporate attorney since 1985.
-Ms. Marshall's practice is focused on the Bermuda insurance industry.
-Ms. Marshall serves as a non-executive director and/or officer of various Bermuda captives and other insurance companies.
 Howard H. Newman has served as a director of the Company since its formation in June 1993.
 Mr. Newman has served as a Member and Managing Director of EMWP LLC (and its predecessor) and a general partner of WP since 1987.
 Mr. Newman is a director of ADVO, Inc., Cox Insurance Holdings Plc, EEX Corporation, Newfield Exploration Company, Eagle Family Foods, Inc. and several privately held companies.
+Mr. Newman has informed the Company that he intends to resign from the Board following the Annual Meeting.

 Scott E. Pardee has served as a director of the Company since February 1997.
-Mr. Pardee has served as Senior Lecturer at the MIT Sloan School of Management and Executive Director of the Finance Research Center at the Sloan School since November 1997.
-Mr. Pardee served as Chairman of Yamaichi International (America), Inc., a financial services company, from 1989 to 1995.
-Mr. Pardee previously served as Executive Vice President and a member of the Board of Directors of Discount Corporation of New York, a primary dealer in U.S. government securities, and Senior Vice President and Manager of the Federal Reserve Bank of New York.
+Mr. Pardee has served as Scholar-in-Residence at Middlebury College since January 1, 2000.
+Previously he served as a Senior Lecturer at the MIT Sloan School of Management and Executive Director of the Finance Research Center at the Sloan School since November 1997.
+Mr. Pardee served as Chairman of Yamaichi

+International (America), Inc., a financial services company, from 1989 to 1995.
+Mr. Pardee previously served as Executive Vice President and a member of the Board of Directors of Discount Corporation of New York, a primary dealer in U.S. government securities, and Senior Vice President of the Federal Reserve Bank of New York and Manager of Foreign Operations of the Open Market Committee of the Federal Reserve System.